 Dutch student visa

 Depending on your nationality, you may need a provisional residence permit (MVV) to enter the Netherlands, in addition to a Dutch residence permit to stay in the country for more than three months.
 Since 2013, the educational establishment (your recognized sponsor) can apply for both permits in one application, through the Entry and Residence Procedure (TEV).
-You can find out if you need an MVV for entering the Netherlands in Expatica’s guide to Dutch provisional residence permits (MVV) and temporary residence permits.
+You can find out if you need an MVV for entering the Netherlands in Expatica’s guide to Dutch provisional residence permits (MVV).

 Different rules apply for citizens from the European Union (EU), the European Economic Area (EEA – EU plus Iceland, Liechtenstein, and Norway) and Switzerland – plus their family members.
 If this applies to you, read Expatica’s guide for EU/EEA/Swiss nationals moving to the Netherlands.